apache/openwhisk-deploy-kube/README.md

 # Cleanup

-Use the following command to remove the deployment:
+Use the following command to remove all the deployed OpenWhisk components:
 ```shell
 helm delete <release_name>
 ```
-or with a `--purge` option if you want to completely remove the deployment from helm:
+Helm does keep a history of previous deployments.
+If you want to completely remove the deployment from helm, for example so you can reuse <release_name> to deploy OpenWhisk again, use the command:
 ```shell
 helm delete <release_name> --purge
 ```